Ultrabenosaurus/WPColumns/README.md

 After testing several plugins that claimed to allow for displaying post/page content in columns I found that most of them either didn't work at all, or only partially worked due to not being updated for changes to the WordPress core.

-I originally up combining a custom post type with a simple shortcode function to display the appropriate post content in columns, but found this much too cumbersome and time-consuming to update so I set about developing a new method that involved as little time and effort as possible.
+I originally combined a custom post type with a simple shortcode function to display the appropriate post content in columns, but found this much too cumbersome and time-consuming to update so I set about developing a new method that involved as little time and effort as possible.
 Thus, WPColumns was born!

 ##Installation##